sebastianpiresmolin/epoch-drops/README.md

 # Epoch Drops

-> A comprehensive WoW 3.3.5a item drop tracker and explorer for the ChromieCraft server.
+> A comprehensive WoW 3.3.5a item drop tracker and explorer for the Epoch server.
 > Consists of a WoW Addon, an uploader tray application, a .NET API backend, and a modern frontend web app.

 ---